munoztd0/Hitchhikers_guide_to_the_brain/index.md

 - I assume your folder names are in english but if they are in another language (i.e. french) you will have to change certain commands (e.g. "Downloads" become "Telechargements").

 ## Linux / Unix <a name="linux"></a>
-First thing will be to get you hands on a Linux distribution, I myself use and recommend Budgie, but we will assume you are on Ubuntu (anyhow any Debian-based distro should work as well).
+First thing will be to get you hands on a Linux distribution, I myself use and recommend Budgie and Pop!OS, but we will assume you are on Ubuntu (anyhow any Debian-based distro should work as well).
 You can choose to only have one main OS ([Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), [Budgie](https://ubuntubudgie.org/)) or to [dual boot Windows/Linux](https://itsfoss.com/install-ubuntu-dual-boot-mode-windows/), or to [dual boot Mac/Linux](https://www.lifewire.com/dual-boot-linux-and-mac-os-4125733).
 <p align="center">
 <img src="https://www.explainxkcd.com/wiki/images/4/40/cautionary.png" width="700">